Zcher-Kevin/Weather/README.md

 5. the structure of the item need to be fixed ✅

-6. store the user input in data base ❌
+6. store the user input in data base ❌ (Local storage)

 # Pictures
 ![Full Screen](./src/img/full-screen-content.png)